utybo/ZoroarkKB/_articles/gTERBA.md

 In these examples, the shell "expands" the patterns.
 The command that is *actually* ran is respectively `echo bread.txt brett.txt` and `echo cat.txt cathode.txt catty.txt`.

+**BE CAREFUL!
+Because file expansions simply adds all the files one after the other in the command, if one of the files begins with a `-`, it may be understood as a flag and may have disastrous consequences!**

 #### Hidden files

 Hidden files and hidden directories on UNIX systems start with a dot `.`.
 You will need to enable a special flag in some commands to be able to see them (for example, you need to use `ls -A` or `ls -a` instead of `ls` to see hidden files).

 For example, a file is named `.gitignore` and a folder named `.config` are considered hidden directories because they start with a `.`.

+#### Permissions

+Linux and UNIX-like systems have a permissions system.
+A system has *users* and *user groups* (or just *groups* for short).
+Each user can be part of multiple groups.

+Each file and directory is owned by a user and a group, and has three "levels" of permissions:

+* The user owner's permissions (`u`)
+* The group owner's permissions (`g`)
+* Permissions for others (`o`)

+There are three kinds of permissions:

+* Read permissions `r`, needed to open and read files and directories
+* Write permissions `w`, needed to change and create files and directories
+* Execution permissions `x`, needed to run a program, file, etc.

+You can check the groups you are part of by using `groups username`, replacing `username` by your account's username.

 ### Commands and running stuff